snapay-labs/rn-paystack/README.md

 ```

 ### Charging a Card (iOS & Android)
-Using the react-native-paystack module, you can start and complete a transaction with the mobile Paystack Android and iOS SDKs.
+Using the rn-paystack module, you can start and complete a transaction with the mobile Paystack Android and iOS SDKs.
 With this option, you pass both your charge and card properties to the SDK - with this worklow, you initiate and complete a transaction on your mobile app.
 Note that as with charging with an access_code, the SDK assumes you are responsible for building the card form/UI.

 ```javascript
 RNPaystack.chargeCard(chargeParams);